Center for Modeling Social Systems

 The Center for Modeling Social Systems produces scientific and policy-oriented research on the cognitive and cultural mechanisms that shape contemporary challenges facing individuals and societies.

 The term systems is important because our work is guided by insights into the non-linear dynamics of complex adaptive systems, which require research strategies that take seriously the need for multiple disciplinary perspectives and methodologies.
 The term social is important because our main emphasis is on modeling, simulating, analyzing, evaluating and predicting the behavior of systems composed of human agents, networks and interactions.
 The term modeling is important because we hope to contribute at the cutting edge of theoretical and methodological debates around this central aspect of science: the production, validation and verification of models of reality.
-Although the Center will showcase computational models utilizing social simulation technologies, we also plan to incorporate broader research on theoretical (including social scientific and philosophical) models of human systems, thereby linking our work to developments at the forefront of the philosophy of science, such as the “new mechanism.”
+Although the Center showcases computational models utilizing social simulation technologies, we also incorporate broader research on theoretical (including social scientific and philosophical) models of human systems, thereby linking our work to developments at the forefront of the philosophy of science, such as the “new mechanism.”

 At the Center for Modeling Social Systems (CMSS, pronounced “sims”) we use computational modeling and simulation methodologies to analyze, simulate, and predict the conditions under which psychological and societal transformations occur.
 Our goal is to create new scientific knowledge that enhances our understanding of – and capacity to improve – human social systems.